luciotato/LiteScript/doc/compile-from-js.md

 Input:

-  - `filepath`: source code filename, only to reference it in compiler errors
+  - filename: source code filename, only to include it in compiler errors

-  - `sourceLines`: string, string array, or Buffer
+  - sourceLines: string, string array, or Buffer

-  - `options`:
+  - options:

    - verbose: 1 # Additional messages during compilation. set to 0.